ignadv1986/Comprehensive-NGS-Technical-Manual/01_NGS_Foundations_&_Pre-processing/02_library_preparation.md

 ## Size Selection

-A crucial step in library prep is the **selection of fragments of the right size**.
-This is mainly done through the use of Solid Phase Reversible Immobilization (SPRI) beads, like AMPure XP.
+A crucial step in library prep is the selection of fragments of the right size.
+This is mainly done through the use of **Solid Phase Reversible Immobilization (SPRI)** beads, like AMPure XP.
 The “bead mix” consists of three things:

 -	Paramagnetic beads: iron cores coated in carboxyl groups (negative charge)
 -	Polyethylene glycol (PEG)